MalifaciousGames/Mali-s-Macros/on-macro/README.md

 The `<<on>>` macro generates a customizable element which refreshes its contents when a special event is triggered.
 The `<<trigger>>` macro is used to trigger such events.

+### Utility bundle ###

+This macro comes with a minified copy of the utility bundle, if you already have one in your story JS, you can freely delete this one!

 ### Syntax ###

 The `<<on>>` container supports html arguments ([Read more.](../htmlarguments.md)).